swcarpentry/DEPRECATED-boot-camps/Python/2_functions_and_modules.md

             print( "Cannot understand '%s'.
 Instruction should be 'encode', 'decode' or 'quit'." % line )

-In the last session you wrote two python scripts, encode.py and decode.py that encoded and decoded from python.
-Using the code you wrote, edit "morse.py" and add in the missing "encodeToMorse" and "decodeFromMorse" functions.
+In the last session you wrote two python scripts, [encode.py](1a/example/encode.py) and [decode.py](1b/example/decode.py) that encoded and decoded from python.
+Using the code you wrote, edit [morse.py](morse.py) and add in the missing "encodeToMorse" and "decodeFromMorse" functions.

-If you are really stuck, there is an example completed script in "2a/example/morse.py"
+If you are really stuck, there is an example completed script in [2a/example/morse.py](2a/example/morse.py)

-Once you have finished, commit your changed "morse.py" script to your Git repository.
+Once you have finished, commit your changed [morse.py](morse.py) script to your Git repository.

+    # git commit -a

 ## Modules